 Medical Oncology at SKMCH&RC, Lahore

-Department of Medical Oncology at SKMCH&RC proudly serves as the backbone of the institution and plays a central role in the diagnosis, coordination of care, treatment and surveillance of adult cancer patients.
-The Department of Medical Oncology is comprised of consultant medical oncologists, medical officers and fellows, nursing team leaders and administrative staff that work in unison to provide state of the art, comprehensive and compassionate care in accordance with the established international guidelines and standards of care.
+The Department of Medical Oncology at Shaukat Khanum Memorial Cancer Hospital and Research Centre (SKMCH&RC), Lahore proudly serves as the backbone of the institution and plays a central role in the diagnosis, coordination of care, treatment and surveillance of adult cancer patients.
+The Department of Medical Oncology comprises consultant medical oncologists, medical officers and fellows, nursing team leaders and administrative staff that work in unison to provide state-of-the-art, comprehensive and compassionate care in accordance with the established international guidelines and standards of care.

 At SKMCH&RC, patients are given up-to-date and understandable information about their disease and treatment process.
 Our patients are guided and supported by our team of psychologists, trained oncology nurses, social workers and nutritionists.

 At SKMCH&RC and the Department of Medical Oncology, Patients’ Rights Advocacy is of paramount importance.
-The Department is supported by Ethics Committee and QPS Department to deal with any complaints that may arise from the patient and its family and represents and acts in their best interests.
+The Department is supported by the Ethics Committee and the Quality & Patient Safety Department to deal with any complaints that may arise from patients or their caregivers, to act in the best interest of the patients.

 TRAINING OPPORTUNITIES FOR PHYSICIANS

 Training in Medical Oncology has been established within the Department.
-The fellowship programme in Medical Oncology provides training in all aspects of medical oncology through a structured training programme recognized by the College of Physicians and Surgeons Pakistan, leading to FCPS in medical Oncology.
+The fellowship programme in Medical Oncology provides training in all aspects of medical oncology through a structured training programme recognised by the College of Physicians and Surgeons Pakistan (CPSP), leading to FCPS in Medical Oncology.
 The Department also supports a training programme in Clinical Oncology leading to FRCR (Clinical Oncology).
+CPSP approved fellowship programme is also available in clinical haematology.
+Also, a hospital based fellowship training programme has recently started in bone marrow transplant.